 Nathalie Baret has more than 17 years in media and public relations, a vast background in journalism (print, radio), business operations and strategic image management.
 A cum laude graduate of Fort Lewis in Durango, CO, with a BA in International Business Affairs, and a minor in Strategic Marketing and Public Relations, she is also certified with honors by BI/NMH, Norway’s top international business school of Management and Marketing, where she studied abroad for a year and a half in Oslo, concentrating on Marketing, PR, and Organization & Change.

-Nathalie Baret brings her strategic marketing, compelling messaging campaign skills on enhancing an organization’s brand and position in a competitive market, and creative storytelling reporting (articles featured in print and digital editions of daily newspaper with circulations of up to 150,000+), to Connections in Recovery Los Angeles, Connections in Recovery East Coast, and Connections in Recovery Europe.
+As D-MC for Connections in Recovery, Nathalie Baret brings her strategic marketing, compelling messaging campaign skills on enhancing an organization’s brand and position in a competitive market, and creative storytelling reporting (articles featured in print and digital editions of daily newspaper with circulations of up to 150,000+), to Connections in Recovery Los Angeles, Connections in Recovery East Coast, and Connections in Recovery Europe.
 She currently holds professional memberships, including serving as Co-Chair of the Public Relations Society of America (PRSA) Colorado Chapter of Professional Development: Programs/Events, as well as is a member of the Society of Professional Journalists (SPJ).

 Francesca Adair has been working as a clinician and administrator in acute mental health and substance use disorder treatment since 2004.